-One of the cons of cash credit system of finance is that the borrower is under an obligation of quarterly/semi-annually (depending on the terms and conditions) filings of reports with the banker which would state the present conditions of his collateral e.g. filing of the monthly stock statement with the bank.
+One of the cons of the cash credit system of finance is that the borrower is under an obligation of quarterly/semi-annually (depending on the terms and conditions) filings of reports with the banker, which would state the present conditions of his collateral, e.g., filing of the monthly stock statement with the bank.
 These obligations hamper the usual operations of the business and create an extra administrative burden on the borrower.

-Cash credit facility is usually given for a maximum period of 12 months, hence its unfit for long-term purposes.
+The cash credit facility is usually given for a maximum period of 12 months.
+Hence it is unfit for long-term purposes.
 To continue this facility after the expiry of the tenure, it has to be renewed under new terms and conditions.

 Difficult for New Businesses to Secure

-Cash credit loan is extended by the lender on the basis of turnover for past years, accounts receivables balances, projected performance in next few years, collateral security offered etc. It is difficult for new businesses to obtain it because they lack the above-mentioned requirements.
+The lender extends a cash credit loan on the basis of turnover for past years, accounts receivables balances, projected performance in the next few years, collateral security offered, etc. It is difficult for new businesses to obtain it because they lack the above-mentioned requirements.

 Withdrawal For a Specific Purpose

-The borrower takes this type of loan for specific purposes only e.g. for financing working capital gap.
-Thus, the withdrawn funds cannot be used for other business purposes like the acquisition of assets, repaying other loans etc.
+The borrower takes this type of loan for specific purposes only, e.g., for financing the working capital gap.
+Thus, the withdrawn funds cannot be used for other business purposes like the acquisition of assets, repaying other loans, etc.